AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Spaceship
 ---------

-The spaceship of the campaign mode game consists of many levels and each level consists of a large number of tiles.
+The spaceship of the campaign mode game consists of decks on many levels and each deck consists of a large number of tiles.
 The basic tile kinds are as follows.

                terrain type                       on-screen symbol
                floor                              .